gtema/openstack/openstack_cli/README.md

 ## Features

+- Commands implementation code is being produced by (codegenerator)[https://opendev.org/openstack/codegenerator] what means there is no maintenance required for that code.
 - `osc api` as an API wrapper allowing user to perform any direct API call specifying service type, url, method and payload.
 This can be used for example when certain resource is not currently implemented natively.